Colonel William C. Young

 Today, Young County is a thriving community that celebrates its Western heritage and natural beauty.
 With a mix of historical sites, cultural events, and outdoor attractions, the county attracts visitors and residents alike.

-This timeline provides a concise overview of the key events in the history of Young County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Young County, Texas.

 • 1854 - Young County is established and named after early Texas settler George Washington Young.